Diversification: Finance's only free lunch

 Generally speaking, as self-managed super fund (SMSF) holders move towards their targeted retirement age or balance, the portfolio will move towards a more conservative balance.

 Balanced: The tried and tested portfolio, a mix of growth and defensive assets to provide both income and capital appreciation while also reducing some volatility.
-An even mix between growth assets (international shares, Australian shares) and defensive options (international and Australian fixed income) for example.
+An even mix between growth assets (U.S. shares and Australian shares) and defensive options (international and Australian fixed income) for example.

 Growth: At this end of the spectrum, funds are more geared towards assets with a higher expected return.
 This includes higher growth stocks or a lower allocation in bonds.
 The most aggressive growth portfolios will sometimes have no exposure to bonds at all.
 Generally, younger self-managed super fund (SMSF) investors will gear their portfolios towards growth assets.